-New York - Sony Electronics is banding together with Rolling Stone magazine, Circuit City, and Clear Channel radio stations in an SACD promotional campaign valued at $20 million.
+Sony Electronics is banding together with Rolling Stone magazine, Circuit City and Clear Channel radio stations in an SACD promotional campaign valued at $20 million.

 The company is also launching a separate fall-season print-ad schedule to promote the format.

-Both efforts are designed to boost awareness of SACD and the growing selection of SACD titles, which reached 970 in the U.S. in September and more than 1,500 titles worldwide, Sony said.
+Both efforts are designed to boost awareness of SACD and the growing selection of SACD titles, which reached 967 in the United States during September and more than 1,500 titles worldwide, Sony said.

 The Rolling Stone promotion includes a sweepstakes and a free hybrid, multichannel CD/SACD sampler disc, which will be attached to a six-page gatefold appearing in more than 1.3 million copies of the magazine going on sale Nov.
 21. The disc will feature tracks from the albums selected by Rolling Stone for the issue's cover theme, the Top 500 Albums of All Time.